Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/Pysonics/Psionic Items.md

 Strong psychoportation; ML 17th; Craft Psicrown, *temporal acceleration, time hop, timeless body;* Price 95,625 gp.

+### Traveler
-**Traveler:** This psicrown has 750 power points.
+This psicrown has 750 power points.
 It is made from silk, usually dyed emerald green, with an emerald crystal affixed to the material.
 It allows use of the following powers.

 -   *Astral traveler*
 -   *Dimension door, psionic*